bellons91/personal-notes/azure/azure-functions/azure-durable-functions.md

 ![Azure Durable Function - Async HTTP APIs](./az-dur-func-async-http-api.png)

-It manages long-running executions by providing built-in webhooks that will be called when the remote operation finishes.
+It manages long-running executions by providing a built-in endpoint that must be called to check if the remote operation has finished.

 ## Monitoring